 Holocaust Memorial Garden

-Hyde Park is separated from Kensington Gardens by the squiggly L-shaped Serpentine lake, which was created when the Westbourne River was...
+Hyde Park is separated from Kensington Gardens by the squiggly Serpentine lake, created when the Westbourne River was dammed in the...

 When you've shopped your legs off in Knightsbridge, this serene Pan-Asian zone welcomes you into a world of Chinese bird-cage lanterns,...

-A modern-day take on the traditional Japanese izakaya (‘a place to stay and drink sake’), where drinking and eating harmonise, Zuma...
+Zuma oozes style – a modern-day take on the traditional Japanese izakaya (‘a place to stay and drink sake’), where drinking and eating...

 87-135 Brompton Rd · interesting places nearby

-Garish and stylish in equal measures, perennially crowded Harrods is an obligatory stop for visitors, from the cash strapped to the big, big spenders.
+Garish and stylish in equal measures, perennially crowded Harrods is an obligatory stop for visitors, from the cash-strapped to the big spenders.
 The stock is astonishing, as are many of the price tags.
 High on kitsch, the ‘Egyptian Elevator’ resembles something out of an Indiana Jones epic, while the memorial fountain to Dodi and Di (lower ground floor) merely adds surrealism.